This section describes issues that you may encounter when using

 innodb_memcached.containerstable are set to

-NULL, the following error will be returned when attempting to load the memcached plugin:
+NULL, the following error is returned when attempting to load the memcached plugin:

 InnoDB_Memcached: column 6 in the entry for config table 'containers' in database 'innodb_memcache' has an invalid NULL value.

 The memcached plugin rejects usage of

 expire_time_columncolumns.
 Set the value of these columns to

 As the length of the memcached key and values increase, you might encounter size and length limits.